by Tim Gilmore, 8/28/2016

 So I suggest, as I’ve told my students for more than a decade, that maybe the closest we can get to understanding the truth of another time is by reading the words people left for us when the past was present.
 It’s a ghostly act to run the very words of Frederick Douglass’s autobiography through our minds in 2016.

-When I mention Douglass and Henry David Thoreau, Evelyn says she doesn’t know “those authors.”
+When I mention Douglass and Henry David Thoreau, Wright says she doesn’t know “those authors.”

 Confederate historical revisionism makes no room for the best-known American writers.
 Douglass and Thoreau aren’t “politically correct” in the Confederate apologist narrative.